obvMellow/TJoC-Complete-Save-File/README.md

 # Manual Installation
 1) Run the game at least once

-2) Move the "SaveFile" folder to the save location.
+2) Move the "SaveGames" folder to the save location.

 Save location: C:\Users\(your username)\AppData\Local\TJoC_SM\Saved